JanWilczek/wolf-sound-blog/_posts/synthesis/2022-06-26-sine-saw-square-triangle-pulse-basic-waveforms-in-synthesis.md

 * achieve the desired timbre even during live performances,
 * understand the behavior of oscillators (often marked as VCO, voltage-controlled oscillator) and modulators (often marked as LFO, low-frequency oscillator),
 * employ these waveforms in mathematical derivations of analysis, synthesis, and audio effects,
-* write efficient code to generate these waveforms for sound synthesis and audio effects,
+* write efficient code to generate these waveforms for sound synthesis and audio effects algorithms,
-* detect any inconsistencies in these signals,
+* detect any inconsistencies in these signals in a system,
 * avoid potential issues with aliasing, and
-* discover where aliasing may come from (unbounded spectrum).
+* discover where aliasing may come from (e.g., from an unbounded spectrum).

 ## The Waveforms